sdparekh/zUMIs/README.md

 For combinatorial indexing protocols, be sure to [check our wiki page](https://github.com/sdparekh/zUMIs/wiki/Combinatorial-Indexing).

+If you do not find your (favorite) scRNA-seq protocol on the list, get in touch with us!

 ## Getting help

 Refer to [zUMIs Github wiki](https://github.com/sdparekh/zUMIs/wiki) for help.

+Feel free to contact us on Twitter [@swatidparekh](https://twitter.com/swatidparekh) and [@chris_zie](https://twitter.com/chris_zie) with comments or questions!

 Please report bugs :beetle::bug: to the [zUMIs Github issue page](https://github.com/sdparekh/zUMIs/issues)